Sardi's: Today

+Cuisine

+Although the Sardi family was Italian, their restaurant's cuisine is not; rather it tends toward "English food", a Continental menu.
+In 1957, Vincent Sardi Jr. collaborated with Helen Bryson to compile a cookbook of Sardi's recipes.
+Curtain Up at Sardi's contains nearly 300 recipes ranging from a grilled cheese sandwich to a Champagne cocktail.

+Under Vincent Jr.'s leadership, food reviewers started to criticize the eatery as being "sooty".
+Mimi Sheraton, a New York Times food writer, said in 1981 that "food, service and housekeeping at Sardi's leave almost everything to be desired".
+By 1987, Zagat was describing the food as "a culinary laughing stock", and one customer who was surveyed called Sardi's "the longest running gag on Broadway."
+The food critic Bryan Miller likened the restaurant to "a mystery, a tragedy and a comedy wrapped in one", giving Sardi's one out of four stars.
+Conversely, Chicago Tribune reporter Mary George Beggs wrote that "No one really goes there for the food; the menu hasn't changed in years, either."
+At the time, the restaurant was cited as serving "steaks, chops and a few Italian dishes, including a very good canneloni".
+Following the restaurant's reopening in 1990, reviews of Sardi's tended to be more positive.

 Caricatures

 During his lifetime, Alex Gard drew over 720 caricatures for Sardi's.
 Gard died in 1948 after suffering a heart attack in the subway.
 After Gard, John Mackey took over drawing for the restaurant, but was soon replaced by Donald Bevan.
 Bevan, a U.S. Army Air Forces veteran and an illustrator, did the drawings for over 20 years, when he retired.
 He was replaced by Richard Baratz, a banknote and certificate engraver by profession, who was originally from Brooklyn and had been hired through a contest for a new caricaturist.
 Baratz, who lives in Pennsylvania, continues to the present day as the Sardi's caricaturist.
 As of 2010, there are more than 1,300 celebrity caricatures on display.

 According to actor Robert Cuccioli's spokesperson Judy Katz, in an interview with Playbill: "On the day James Cagney died, his caricature was stolen from the Sardi's wall.
 Since then, when drawings are done, the originals go into a vault, and two copies are made.
 One goes to the lucky subject of the caricature, the other up on the Sardi's wall.
 This way, potential thieves won't have their moment."

 In 1979, Vincent Sardi Jr. donated a collection of 227 caricatures from the restaurant to the Billy Rose Theatre Collection of The New York Public Library for the Performing Arts.
+In addition, about 300 caricatures were published in a 1989 book, Off the Wall at Sardi's.